Southern Australia Tour Plus • View Itinerary

 Lady Bay Resort

-Breakfast, Dinner with wine
+Breakfast, Dinner with Wine

-Day 9 – Warrnambool – Naracoorte
+Day 9 – Warrnambool to Naracoorte

 William MacIntosh Motor Lodge, Naracoorte

-Breakfast, Dinner with wine
+Breakfast, Dinner with Wine

-Day 10 – Naracoorte – Kangaroo Island
+Day 10 – Naracoorte to Kangaroo Island

 The Fleurieu Peninsula is a natural adventure playground, all rolling hills, rugged clifftops and sandy beaches….